 - The secondary supervisor provides important back up.

 - A co-supervisor might be a fellow PI with an equal or near equal input to the project compared to the primary supervisor, e.g. because it is interdisciplinary or collaborative.
 A co-supervisor might also be a senior post-doc who provides day-to-day supervision.

 Every student must have a primary and a secondary supervisor.
 They may also have a co-supervisor.
 If a co-supervisor is a PI then they can count as the secondary supervisor.
 If a co-supervisor is a post-doc or an early-career fellow then another senior secondary supervisor is needed.

-To be eligible to be the sole supervisor of a research student, a supervisor must meet the following criteria:
+To be eligible to be the a supervisor of a research student, supervisors must meet the following criteria: